Risk Management

 Business Risk Management

-Among the management and business risks associated with execution of the Group’s growth and business strategies, we have a mechanism to define critical Group-wide risks, which are particularly like to affect the achievement of our strategic goals (3-Year Business Plan), and address them.
+Among the management and business risks associated with the execution of the Group’s growth and business strategies, we have a mechanism to define critical Group-wide risks that are particularly likely to affect the achievement of our strategic goals (3-Year Business Plan) and address them.
 The critical Group-wide risks are discussed in management meetings attended by executive officers, including the president, and deliberated by the Board of Directors.
 To address the critical Groupwide risks, we establish response policies, designate the responsible department, and take action.
 The Risk Management Working Group monitors the status of actions to address critical Group-wide risks.

-Also, management and business risk other than Group-wide critical risks are addressed through monitoring and implementing initiatives by management meetings, various committee meetings, medium-term plans, budgets, monthly reports, and so on.
+Also, we address management and business risks that are not Group-wide critical risks through monitoring and implementing initiatives at management meetings, various committee meetings, 3-Year Business Plans, budgets, financial results, monthly reports, and other means.

 Operational Risk Management

-At each business site, in addition to focusing on specific risks addressed annually (focus areas), risks inherent in regular operations are also identified and assessed based on internal and external conditions, and are managed as individual risks (see serious risk categories).
-There are over 1,300 individual risks and we conduct risk mitigation on a daily basis by reviewing risk-management measures, when there are any changes to or variations in the environments and conditions that serve as prerequisites for identified risks (business environments, work environments, people, equipment, work procedures, quality standards, etc.), and taking measures against new risks.
+At each business site, in addition to focusing on specific risks addressed annually (focus areas), risks inherent in regular operations are also identified and assessed based on internal and external conditions, and are managed as individual risks (see Serious Risk Categories).
+Currently, there are over 1,300 individual risks.
+We conduct risk mitigation daily by reviewing risk-management measures when there are any changes to or variations in the environments and conditions that serve as prerequisites for identified risks (business environments, work environments, people, equipment, work procedures, quality standards, etc.), and taking measures against new risks.
 A periodic risk review is also undertaken company-wide during “RM Promotion Month” every September.

 ■ Serious Risk Categories